Schoolcraft College Police Department

 - Report concerning or threatening behavior

-- Make a general report to Campus Police Authority.
+- Make a general report to the Schoolcraft College Police Department.
 You can submit a report with or without your name.
-Access the SCcares online reporting tool.
+Access the SC aware online reporting tool.

 Avoid the Dreaded Parking Ticket

 - You may park in the North, South and Central parking lots, with the exception of restricted areas, which are posted “Faculty Parking,” “Assigned Parking,” and “Handicapped” parking.